 - Thermal die cutting – This allows you to have multiple stickers in various shapes on one sheet.
 This also allows you the option of placing a die-cut logo on a square postcard or creating larger sheets with removable, different shaped images.

-We have already discussed the importance of utilizing the back of your sticker.
-This area is where many companies’ advertising stickers fail to meet their full potential.
-Unfortunately this oversight is often due to some misconceptions about backcopy such as:
+We have already discussed the importance of utilizing the space on the back of your stickers.
+This is where many companies’ promotional stickers fail to meet their full potential.
+Unfortunately this oversight is often due to some misconceptions about back copy such as:

 Tip: The important answer here is that YOU DON’T need to choose.
 You have flexibility when it comes to backcopy which helps achieve multiple objectives.
 Copy changes on initial print runs are very inexpensive.
 Or leave some blank – print backcopy at a later time at a local print shop (if square cut).